[This article was updated on April 29 to reflect the IRS’ §7520 for May 2020]

 4. Exercise of Substitution Powers – Often grantors of trusts seek to swap cash that would be included in their estate for appreciated assets in trust so those assets receive a stepped-up basis at the grantor’s passing.
 This may be an opportune time for the grantor to consider reacquiring appreciated assets using less cash.

-5. Funding Zero-out Grantor Retained Annuity Trusts (GRATs) – GRATs are still a viable strategy as the Internal Revenue Code (IRC) §7520 rate for April 2020 is 1.2% (lowest rate since 2013); if the market rebounds during the GRAT term, significant appreciation can be transferred for a very small taxable gift.
+5. Funding Zero-out Grantor Retained Annuity Trusts (GRATs) – GRATs are still a viable strategy as the Internal Revenue Code (IRC) §7520 rate for May 2020 is 0.8%, even lower than the April 2020 §7520 rate of 1.2%; if the market rebounds during the GRAT term, significant appreciation can be transferred for a very small taxable gift.
 Even if the GRAT fails, the transfer tax cost would be near zero.
 Sales to Intentionally Defective Irrevocable Trust (IDITs)should also still be considered.
 Two year GRATs are particularly efficient for gifts with low valuations.

 6. Consider “Upstream Gifting” – Transferring depressed assets to a parent who will not have a taxable estate is a great way to move appreciation out of a donor’s estate and get a fresh basis on those assets included in the estate of their parents.
 The deceased parent of the donor can then use their available GST exemption at death to move the assets to the donor’s children.